jarrodlilkendey/168-hours/README.md

 Put all tests in a continuous integration pipeline using GitHub Actions.

+Add monitoring and alerting capabilities to maintain quality of your application in production.

 Stretch goal: look at other software quality checks I can add to the CI pipeline and learn e.g. static code analysis, Static application security testing (SAST), and dynamic application security testing (DAST).

 ## Features